 |Steve Dobratz is the CFO of Farmers Bank & Trust in Great Bend, Kansas.
 Steve earned a B.S. in economics in 1975 from K-State and his law degree in 1978 from Kansas University.
 Steve has always been active in the Great Bend community.
 He has previously served as President of the Great Bend Jaycees, chaired the Leadership Great Bend training program, and served on his church's finance committee.
 He currently chairs the Great Bend Planning Commission and serves on the Golden Belt Community Foundation Investment Committee.
 Steve is married to Kim Dobratz and has two sons, one of which is a KSU graduate and the other is a current KSU student.|

-Alison Felix is assistant vice president and Denver Branch executive at the Federal Reserve Bank of Kansas City.
+Alison Felix is the vice president and Denver Branch executive at the Federal Reserve Bank of Kansas City.
 She serves as the Bank's regional economist and representative in the states of Colorado, Wyoming and northern New Mexico.
 Felix is responsible for briefing the Kansas City Fed's president—a member of the Federal Open Market Committee—on economic and business activity in the Denver region's states.
 Ms. Felix joined the Federal Reserve in August 2007 after earning her Ph.D. in economics from the University of Michigan.
 She also holds a M.A. in economics from the University of Michigan and a B.A. in mathematics and economics from Kansas State University.

 Risa Flanders is the Director of Strategic Advancement at Jobs for America’s Graduates-Kansas (JAG-K).
 In this position, she is responsible for leading the organization’s advancement and sustainability through well-planned development and marketing strategies.
 Risa earned a B. A. in Economics from Kansas State in 1989.
 She and her husband, Blake, have raised three children, and live in Topeka, KS.